Gift Giving and Receiving

-- An employee should not accept or solicit any gift, favor, or service that might reasonably appear to influence the employee in the discharge of his or her official duties or that the employee knows or should have known is being offered with the intent to influence his or her official conduct.
+- An Employee should not accept or solicit any gift, favor, or service that might reasonably appear to influence the Employee in the discharge of his/her official duties or that the Employee knows or should have known is being offered with the intent to influence his/her official conduct.

-- The detailed policy regarding gifts can be found in HOP 2.5.2, section D, paragraph 4.
+- The detailed policy regarding gifts can be found in HOP 2.5.2.

 You may accept a gift that is:

-- Valued less than $50, or less than $20 if from a lender (cash and gift cards are not acceptable, no matter the amount),
+- Valued less than $50, or less than $20 if from a lender (cash and gift cards are never acceptable, regardless of the amount);

-- Made outside of UT Tyler official business, or
+- Made outside of University official business; or

-- A governmental item (issued by a governmental entity that allows the use of property or facilities, e.g. UT Tyler parking passes or tickets to athletic events on UT Tyler property).
+- A governmental item (issued by a governmental entity that allows the use of property or facilities, e.g. University parking passes or tickets to athletic events on University property).

 Unacceptable Gift Examples